xamarin/WebSharp/docs/tutorials/downloaditem/README.md

     }

 ```

+The `DownloadItem` object is an event emitter that emits two events `updated`, emitted when the file is download is in progress, and `done`, for when the file is finished downloading.

+The `done` event will be triggered even if the download is interrupted or canceled.

+On each emitted `updated` event the user is notified visually of the download progress by using the `BrowserWindow`s `SetProgressBar` method.

 :bulb: The `SetProgressBar` works differently on Windows than on Mac where we can set a `ProgressBarMode` that is only valid on Windows.
 See the [SetProgressBar](https://electron.atom.io/docs/api/browser-window/#winsetprogressbarprogress-options) api documentation.